Extra-EU trade in goods

-European Union trade in goods recovered in both imports and exports after the rapid decline of 2009, following the financial turmoil at the end of 2008.
-However, between 2012 and 2016 imports fell while exports grew in that period.
-As a result, since 2013 the EU trade balance has been positive whereas between the beginning of the series in 2002 and 2012 it was negative.
+European Union trade in goods recovered in both imports and exports after the rapid decline in 2009, following the financial turmoil at the end of 2008 (see Figure 1).
+However, between 2012 and 2016 imports fell, while exports grew.
+As a result, since 2013 the EU trade balance has been positive, while between the beginning of the series in 2002 and 2012 it was negative.
 In 2017 imports grew slightly more than exports and consequently the trade surplus fell from EUR 32 billion to EUR 23 billion.

-In 2016 about 42 % of EU imports came from Asian countries while the other European countries accounted for 22 % and North America for 20 %.
-The main destination for EU exports in 2016 was Asia with about one third of the total, followed by North America (28 %) and other European countries (22 %).
+In 2017 about 44 % of EU imports came from Asian countries while the other European countries accounted for 23 % and North America for 20 % (see Figure 2).
+The main destination for EU exports in 2017 was Asia with about one third of the total, followed by North America (27 %) and other European countries (23 %).
 The EU has a considerable deficit in trade with Asian countries, while the largest surplus is recorded in trade with North America.

 Main EU partners

 EU trade by main product groups

-The EU exports mainly manufactured products: from 2008 to 2016 their share remained 83 % of total EU exports.
-In 2016 machinery and vehicles made up 43 % of the total exports while other manufactured goods accounted for 23 % and chemical products for 18 %.
-Primary products account for 13 % of total exports; the most exported products within this category are food and drink (7 %) and energy products (4 %).
+The EU exports mainly manufactured products: from 2008 to 2017 their share remained 83 % of total EU exports (see Figure 6).
+In 2017 machinery and vehicles made up 42 % of the total exports while other manufactured goods accounted for 23 % and chemical products for 18 %.
+Primary products account for 13 % of total exports.
+This category is made up of food and drink (6 %), energy products (5 %) and raw materials (3 %).